AppJail-makejails/dyndnsd/README.md

     --dyndnsd_nameserver 10.0.0.70
 ```

 Here we are deploying `dyndnsd` with `nsd` installed in the same jail, however, we are only exposing port `5354`, which is the one used by dyndnsd, but we could also expose port `53` (although this mean that we should set `--dyndnsd_nameserver` to the external IP address).
-However, in the above example, we assume that nsd is deployed with a forward DNS server such as CoreDNS or DNSMasq that redirects the all queries from `home.arpa` domain (default, but can be changed) to `10.0.0.70`.
+However, in the above example, we assume that nsd is deployed with a forward DNS server such as CoreDNS or DNSMasq that redirects all queries from `home.arpa` domain (default, but can be changed) to `10.0.0.70`.
 For example, in DNSMasq, you can put the following in your configuration file:

 ```
 server=/home.arpa/10.0.0.70